Principal Investigator is a university employee who has a Full-Time position that includes:

 of the Federal award and only with the written approval of the Federal awarding agency.

-students performing necessary work are allowable provided that:
+necessary work are allowable provided that:

 - The individual is conducting activities necessary to the Federal award.

-activities conducted under Federal awards as well as other activities.
+conducted under Federal awards and other activities.

 - During the academic period, the student is enrolled in an advanced degree program

-in relation to the Federal award are related to the degree program.
+relation to the Federal award are related to the degree program.

 - The tuition or other payments are reasonable compensation for the work performed and